Program Director, Australia-Indonesia Electoral Support Program

 Expertise: Southeast Asia, civil society strengthening, elections, rights to information, and media development

 Andrew Thornley has 14 years of experience in international development with expertise in democracy and governance.
-As Program Director for the AusAID-funded Australia Indonesia Electoral Support Program, Mr. Thornley has responsibility for managing an AUD$9 million program focusing on improving the quality of elections in Indonesia.
+As Program Director for the Australian Aid-funded Australia-Indonesia Electoral Support Program, Mr. Thornley has responsibility for managing an AUD$9 million program focusing on improving the quality of elections in Indonesia.

 Education: MA in International Affairs from George Washington University, and a BA in Political Science & English from McGill University.